daemonraco/toobasic/docs/uselayout.md

 If you look closely to our example you'll find something like `{$ctrl->insert("mynav")}`.
 This sentence "inserts" the results of an action called __mynav__.
 Of course you can import that part with AJAX later on, but in this way, that part will be add to your layout cache when it's activated.

 ## Wrong Layout?
-If for any reason you create an action that requires a differente layout, you can change it writing something like this:
+If for any reason you create an action that requires a different layout, you can change it writing something like this:
 ```php
 <?php
 class MyactionController extends \TooBasic\Controller {